AnubhavKumarGupta/ipv4/README.md

 **You can compute these several tasks using this Python snippet.** viz..

-To determine the class of IP address
+To determine the classes of IP address.

-To determine whether it is a public IP or private
+To determine whether it is a public IP or private IP.

-IP address to determine the host
+To determine the IP address of the host.

-To determine the mask
+To determine the mask.

 To determine the network addresses.